renepacchaux/recipe-revolution/README.md

 There were too many hurdles to getting the first recipe.
-I needed that time to be shorter, to know I made made a dent.
+I needed that time to be shorter, to know I made a dent.
 Apple store analytics showed abrupt uninstalls.
-It was clear to me that if the digital flow where improved, and clicks down to a small number, I could make way for other issues that needed further addressing.
+It was clear that if the digital flow were improved and clicks down to a small number, I could make way for other issues that needed further addressing.

 **UX Designer Thought Process**